sw4/pk-scroll/README.md

 Features
 ---

--Automatic resize handling (change in dimensions of container or content)
+* Automatic resize handling (change in dimensions of container or content)

--Mouse wheel support
+* Mouse wheel support

--Relies on native scroll events not positional offsets
+* Relies on native scroll events not positional offsets

--No reliance on external libraries
+* No reliance on external libraries